 A Coming of Conscience Novel

-When the first date pulled in the Draft Lottery turns up as her birthday, she realizes that if she’d been a man, she’d have been a Number One—off to war with an under-fire life expectancy of six seconds, just like her new friend Wil.
-The stakes become clear, and she has to make a choice as fateful—and final—as his decision to go to war or dodge the draft.
+When the first date pulled in the Draft Lottery turns up as her birthday, she realizes that if she were a man, she’d have been Number One—off to Vietnam with an under-fire life expectancy of six seconds.
+The stakes become clear, propelling her toward a life-altering choice as fateful as that of any draftee.

 What Others Are Saying